-Wes Bond replied to the topic Discrimination, the law, CRB checks (All Teachers) in the forum Music Teachers 1 year, 10 months ago
+Wes Bond replied to the topic Discrimination, the law, CRB checks (All Teachers) in the forum Music Teachers Forum 3 years, 11 months ago

 I’m DBS checked because I work as a youth and children’s worker part time and I would definitely recommend having one even if it is just to give parents peace of mind and to protect yourself.

 Where the law is concerned, in my understanding in working with youth and children as well as vulnerable adults in the past I believe that as long as you…[Read more]

 So I have just taken on a new student who has quite severe autism.
 I was wondering if you guys had any suggestions on extremely simple songs as well as exciting fast paced excersizes that I could do with him so that he enjoys his lessons and doesn’t get bored and also so that I can keep his attention.

 Wes Bond replied to the topic Singing Students: Beginner Song Choices (Singing Teachers) in the forum Music Teachers Forum 3 years, 12 months ago

 A lot of the time I let my students pick their songs.
 Obviously if it’s too difficult for the level that they are at I give them a couple other choices, but a couple of songs that are relatively simple or easy to simplify are:

 Let her go – Passenger